Mahmoud-Saadeh/bus-mall/README.md

 the results contain how many time the user select that image and how many times it appears with its name.

 April/13/2021: the products generated are not duplicates from the immediate previous set, and the Bar chart from Chart.js Library

+April/14/2021: Added LocalStorage to Make sure the data persists across both browser refreshes and resets.